Women in Algeria: Role of women in the Algerian War

 Women fulfilled a number of different functions during the Algerian War.
 The majority of Muslim women who became active participants did so on the side of the National Liberation Front (FLN).
 The French included some women in their war effort, but they were not as fully integrated, nor were they charged with the same breadth of tasks as their Algerian sisters.
 The total number of women involved in the conflict, as determined by post-war veteran registration, is numbered at 11,000, but it is possible that this number was significantly higher due to underreporting.

 There exists a distinction between two different types of women who became involved, urban and rural.
 Urban women, who constituted about twenty percent of the overall force, had received some kind of education and usually chose to enter on the side of the FLN of their own accord.
 Largely illiterate rural women, on the other hand, the remaining eighty percent, due to their geographic location in respect to the operations of FLN often became involved in the conflict as a result of proximity paired with force.

 Women operated in a number of different areas during the course of the rebellion.
 "Women participated actively as combatants, spies, fundraisers, as well as nurses, launderers, and cooks", "women assisted the male fighting forces in areas like transportation, communication and administration", the range of involvement by a woman could include both combatant and non-combatant roles.
 While the majority of the tasks that women undertook centered on the realm of the non-combatant, those that surrounded the limited number that took part in acts of violence were more frequently noticed.
 The reality was that "rural women in maquis [rural areas] support networks" contained the overwhelming majority of those who participated.
 This is not to marginalize those women who did engage in acts of violence but simply to illustrate that they constituted in the minority.

-Education

-Education for both girls and boys are equal (93% and 95% respectively).
-Although Algerian women account for 53% enrolled in universities, they tend to be more focused on "traditional women careers" such as education and nursing.
-Algerian women are allowed to pick whatever career they choose to be in.
-The literacy rate for males are a little higher than female youth (94% and 89%).

-Political participation
+Post-Independence

 Prior to the war of independence, women were in general excluded from the political life.
-After independence in 1962, where women played an active role, they were badly represented in the building of the new state.
+Even though Algerian women had a big role in the war of independence, in the immediate postwar period after 1962 women’s roles as combatants and fighters were removed from the historical narrative by a “patriarchal nationalist movement”.
+So, gender roles changed only during the war for independence, after that women were asked to return to the original tasks of housewives.
 During the first National Assembly, there were only 10 women out of the 194 members that were present.
 These women had all taken part in the war for independence.
 In the second meeting of the National Assembly, 2 out of 138 members were women.